The Christmas Revels: All Shall Be Well Again

 You can learn more about SALT Project by visiting their website:

-Additional artistic partners involved in this film include:
+Additional artistic partners involved in this film included:

 No Strings Marionette Company of Randolph, VT, a collaborator in the 2015 production of The Christmas Revels, who created "Jack" for our film (shown in photo on left with other No Strings creations)

 Jane Boxall, a percussionist based in Vermont who was a guest artist in the 2019 production at Lebanon Opera House (shown in photo on right at recording session for our film)

 Alex Cumming of Medford, MA, also a guest artist in the 2019 production (center)

-Furthermore, local participation is at the core of every Christmas Revels, and this year is no exception as many recent Revels North chorus participants' voices are included in the film.
+Furthermore, local participation is at the core of every Christmas Revels, and this production was no exception as many recent Revels North chorus participants' voices were included in the film.

 Image from The Christmas Revels: All Shall Be Well Again courtesy of SALT Project.